ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/database/Indexes/indexes-overview.markdown

 * Index & Auto-Index creation is a cluster operation, it goes through the [Raft protocol](../../todo...).
   Index creation will fail if the majority of the nodes in the cluster is not reachable.

-* Once an index is created against any node in the [Database Group](../../todo), RavenDB will make sure that it’s defintion is replicated to all the database’s nodes.
+* Once an index is created against any node in the [Database Group](../../todo), RavenDB will make sure that it’s definition is replicated to all the database’s nodes.
-  The indexing-process will occur separatly on each node.
+  The indexing-process will occur separately on each node.

 * Note: The [External Replication](../../../todo..) ongoing-task does NOT replicate indexes.
 {PANEL/}